Childhood obesity in Australia: History

 As early evolution has it, prehistoric ancestors in the form of hunter/gathers maintained the mentality that food supplies were unpredicted and their next meal was unknown.
 In this way, ancestors would eat whenever possible and efficiently store the energy absorbed as fat to use when resources were scarce.
 Since then, the environment in which we live in, has evolved rapidly with food supplies readily and effortlessly available.
 Consequently, the approach to conservation of energy from food has now been transformed into overeating and under-activity, generating a recipe of chronic disease and premature death.

-Childhood obesity has been a consistent health burden throughout the entirety of Australia’s history with close regard placed on genetics and an energy imbalance between calorie consumption and expenditure.
-Between 1985 and 1995 the number of obese children increased dramatically from both perspectives of boys (10.7% to 20.5%) and girls (11.8% to 21.1%) aged 7–15 and 5-17 in the two respective year brackets.
+Childhood obesity has been a consistent health burden throughout the entirety of Australia's history with close regard placed on genetics and an energy imbalance between calorie consumption and expenditure.
+Between 1985 and 1995 the number of obese children increased dramatically from both perspectives of boys (10.7% to 20.5%) and girls (11.8% to 21.1%) aged 7–15 and 5–17 in the two respective year brackets.
 In the 10 years that followed, until 2008, figures continued to rise from 21% to 25% resulting in a similar percentile for both males and females.
 In the 2011/12 Australian Bureau of Statistics- Australian Health Survey, statistics reiterated the lack of substantial preventative methods, highlighting a 1% increase and therefore a total of 26% of children aged between 5–17 years as being either overweight or obese.

 World comparisons

-Childhood obesity is a worldwide epidemic that, in 2009, affected 155 million (1 in 10) 5-17 year olds.
+Childhood obesity is a worldwide epidemic that, in 2009, affected 155 million (1 in 10) 5–17 year olds.
 In regards to The International Association for the Study of Obesity, figures collected in 2013 highlight that Greece held the highest values for both overweight and obese boys and girls (44% and 38% respectively).
 Twenty four percent of Australian girls, according to the Organisation for Economic Co-operation and Development (OECD), were considered obese, ranking in at 10th out of 40 countries.

 Both Spain and Canada reported the same statistical findings of 24%.
 In regards to obese and overweight boys, Australia is ranked 18th, showing an identical figure of 22% to that of the United Kingdom.
 The lowest ratings of obesity were displayed by Indonesia showing values of 11% and 8% respectively for boys and girls.
-In 2013, the World Health Organisation estimated that over 42 million children under the age of five were obese with 31 million of these living in developing countries.
+In 2013, the World Health Organization estimated that over 42 million children under the age of five were obese with 31 million of these living in developing countries.